monovich/bart2-docker/README.md

 # 4) Run Image
 # You may find it convenient to set the following command as a bash alias in your
 # .bashrc, .bash_aliases, or other similar file with an absolute path.
 Replace
-# /path/to/bart2-docker/ with the actual path
+# /path/to/bart2-docker/ with the actual path.

 # bash /path/to/bart2-docker/bin/sh/bart2-latest.sh

+# Alternatively you can run the latest docker image from the following command.
+Replace
+# /path/to/bart2-docker/ with the actual path.

+# docker run --rm -ti -v "/path/to/bart2-docker/data/":/home/BARTv2.0/data/ -v "/path/to/bart2-docker/bin":/home/BARTv2.0/bin/ -w /home/BARTv2.0/ bart2:latest /bin/bash

 # 5) Test container output
 # example geneset input